Natural Relief: Exploring the Benefits of Ayurvedic Treatment for Sinusitis

-- Warm shower or bath using Vata reducing drugs like castor is beneficial.
+- Warm showers or bath using Vata-reducing drugs like castor is beneficial.

-- Have sleep with elevated position of head.
+- Have sleep with the elevated position of the head.
 This allows gravity to naturally promote drainage of nasal passages and promote blood circulation to your head.

 - When proper nourishment and hydration is ensured in your nasal passages, it has healing and anti-inflammatory action.